Bell, Book and Candle: Plot

-Gillian and Nicky quarrel about his exposing their world to Redlitch, and about her preparing to renounce magic and marry Shep.
-Using her powers to make Shep lose all interest in publishing Nicky and Redlitch's book, Gillian confesses that she is a witch and their relationship is the result of her spell.
+Gillian and Nicky quarrel about his exposing their world to Redlitch, and in turn about her preparing to renounce magic to marry Shep.
+Using her powers to make Shep lose all interest in publishing Nicky and Redlitch's book, Gillian confesses to Shep that she is a witch and their relationship is the result of her spell.
 Shep refuses to believe her, but runs into Queenie, who confirms Gillian's version of events.
 Believing she enchanted him purely to spite Merle, Shep leaves Gillian heartbroken.
-He goes to Nicky, who brings him to Bianca De Pass, a very powerful witch, who brews a potion for him to drink, breaking Gillian's spell over him.
+He goes to Nicky, who brings him to Bianca de Pass, a powerful witch, who brews a potion for him to drink that breaks Gillian's love-spell.

 Shep confronts Gillian and cruelly presents her with a broom.
-She threatens to curse Merle, but Pyewacket runs away, and Shep is unable to convince Merle that he was bewitched.
-Queenie finds Pyewacket, but the cat rejects Gillian, who is now able to cry—proof she has fallen in love and is no longer a witch.
-Weeks later, Mrs. De Pass has become Redlitch's new collaborator, and Queenie confides to Nicky that she is worried about Gillian.
-Pyewacket is sent to Shep's office, and he returns the cat to Gillian at her transformed store.
+She threatens to curse Merle, but Pyewacket runs away from her before she can do it.
+Shep, in turn, is unable to convince Merle that he was bewitched.
+Queenie finds Pyewacket, but the cat rejects Gillian, who is now able to cry – proof she has fallen in love and is no longer a witch.

+Weeks later, Mrs. de Pass has become Redlitch's new collaborator, and Queenie confides to Nicky that she is worried about Gillian.
+Pyewacket is sent to Shep's office, and he returns the cat to Gillian at her transformed store (now filled with seashell art and flowers instead of the masks).
 She explains that Pyewacket is no longer her cat; Shep realizes from Gillian's tears that she truly loves him, and they reconcile with a passionate kiss.
 Watching through the window, Queenie is delighted and Nicky is disgusted.

-Suddenly, the streetlights all shut off and the culprit is revealed—Pyewacket, sitting atop a street lamp.
+As the scene finale, the streetlights all suddenly extinguish.
+The camera turns to reveal the culprit perched atop a street lamp: Pyewacket.